 It also boasts an exceptionally low crime rate compared to national averages.
 Yet, there are some negative features, such as a lack of nightlife activities and a higher cost of living.
-For example, studio apartments can cost almost $2,000, and they are nearly 200 points higher than the national averages.
+For example, studio apartments can cost almost $2,000, and they are nearly 200 points higher than the national average.

 3. Moving to Laguna Beach

 You may wonder why Laguna Beach has made a list of top Orange County cities to live in when it has become a popular tourist destination.
-The reason it appeals to so many out of state (and in-state) travelers are the same reasons it might appeal to you, including:
+The reason it appeals to so many out-of-state (and in-state) travelers are the same reasons it might appeal to you, including:

 - Excellent year-round weather